nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

 **Choice 1**
-Compulsory prefixes: `Name` and `Phone`
+Required prefixes: `name` and `phone`
-Optional prefixes: `Email`, `Address` and `Tag`
+Optional prefixes: `email`, `address` and `tag`
 Advantages: This improves user experience as the tutor may not want to keep track of them.
 Disadvantages: It may cause some students to have email address and some to not have them.
 This may cause inconsistencies.

 **Choice 2**
-Compulsory prefixes: `Name`, `Phone` and `Email` Optional prefixes: `Address` and `Tag`
+Required prefixes: `name`, `phone` and `email` Optional prefixes: `address` and `tag`
 Advantages: This improves user experience as the tutor may not want to keep track of addresses.
 Disadvantages: It requires the tutor to know the email address as well for all his students.

-**Choice 1** was picked because it felt tedious for the user to ask for the email address of every student.
+We decided on **Choice 1** because it felt tedious for the user to ask for the email address of every student.
-This split of compulsory and optional fields allows us to maintain the minimal amount of information required by a tutor and improve user experience by improving typing speed as the user does not have to enter every field.
+This split of required and optional fields allows us to maintain the minimal amount of information required by a tutor and improve user experience by improving typing speed as the user does not have to enter every field.

 [return to top ↑](#table-of-contents)